reignstudios/Unity3D-XRInput/README.md

     * Search for 'VIVE Wave XR Plugin' & install
 * Rename "WAVE_AndroidManifest" to "AndroidManifest" if using this repo for testing

-## 'PicoVR' setup
+## 'Pico 2' setup
-* Use 'Unity XR Platform SDK' plugin NOT legacy 'PicoVR Unity SDK' plugin
+* Use legacy 'PicoVR Unity SDK' plugin NOT 'Unity Integration SDK' plugin
-* 'Unity XR Platform SDK' doesn't ship correctly as a '.tar.tgz' package so follow these steps (NOTE: z7ip ideal here)
+* Extract <a href="https://www.picoxr.com/us/sdk.html">'PicoVR_Unity_SDK.zip'</a> in a folder
-    * Extract <a href="https://developer.pico-interactive.com/sdk/index?id=8">'PicoXR_Platform_SDK-x.x.x_XXX.zip'</a> in a folder named 'package'
+* Import "64bit" version of the unitypackage

-    * Compress 'package' folder into '.tar' file
+## 'Pico 3 & 4' setup
-    * Compress '.tar' into '.tgz' file.
-(NOTE: If file extension is '.gz' just change it to '.tgz')
+* Use 'Unity Integration SDK' plugin NOT legacy 'PicoVR Unity SDK' plugin
-    * In Unity3D go to package manager and install from tarball option
+* Extract <a href="https://developer.pico-interactive.com/sdk/index?id=8">'PICO Unity Integration SDK.zip'</a> in a folder
-    * NOTE: In 'Packages/manifest.json' you can set packages to be relitive paths like so: "file:../com.some-package.tgz"'
+* Move extracted folder to "\<Your-Proj\>/Packages"
 * You should now see 'PicoXR' in Unity's standard XR managment area

 # How to get Input
 * Take a look at 'Unity3D-XRInput/Assets/VRstudios/TestInput.cs' for basic working example